Variational Graphical Quantum Error Correction Codes: Quon Language

 \widetext

-\section{Quon language}
+\section{Quon Language}

 The quon language \cite{liu2019quantized,liu2017quon,jaffe2018mathematical} provides a mathematical picture language to study quantum information.
 The pictures are given by braided charged strings in three-dimensional space.
-In the following, we introduce the basic computational rules of Quon language and show how to represent quantum error correction codes in Quon language.
+In the following, we introduce the basic computational rules of Quon language.

 In Quon, the 1-qubit XYZ computational bases are represented by the following diagrams in a hemisphere: